Grilled Potatoes and Onions

 Eventually I started making them myself, and I wondered, What could be better than these grilled potatoes?

-The answer turned out to be a WHOLE LOT of Life-Changing Grilled Potatoes in a Foil Pan.
+The answer turned out to be a WHOLE LOT of grilled potatoes and onions in a foil pan.

 I took a recipe for two (in a foil packet) and turned it into a recipe for a crowd using a disposable foil pan, making a few changes along the way.
 Genius, if I do say so myself.
 If you’re looking for potato recipes for the grill, you can’t go wrong with this one.
 I’d even venture to say that these are the BEST grilled potatoes you’ll ever try!